testspace-com/hello.manual/specs/fixture.automation.md

 {% if page %} {% assign spec = page %} {% endif %}

 # {{ spec.title }}
-This is a manual test that leverages a automated **SETUP FIXTURE** via GitHub Actions.
+This is a manual test that leverages a automated **BEFORE FIXTURE** via GitHub Actions.

 > USES A AUTOMATED FIXTURE 🎁